Emergency calls

 Status for London Fire Brigade

-In August 2022, the National Fire Chiefs Council (NFCC) surveyed all FRSs (with the exception of the LFB) in England about their progress against recommendation 33.15d:
+The National Fire Chiefs Council surveyed all fire and rescue services (with the exception of the LFB) in England about their progress against recommendation 33.15d.

-- 79% of services (34 services) have taken actions that allow information to be effectively captured and shared.
-Five services have completed the required actions but have not yet completely trained its staff.
+41 of 43 services have taken actions that allow information to be effectively captured and shared.

-The London Fire Brigade's (LFB) ‘sector leading’ technical initiative has been a matter of interest for many services who are considering how this could be incorporated into their own local arrangements.
+The LFB’s ‘sector leading’ technical initiative has been a matter of interest for many services who are considering how this could be incorporated into their own local arrangements

 The LFB has developed a technological solution which enables information from Fire Survival Guidance (FSG) calls to be displayed simultaneously at the incident and in Control.
 The introduction of the application was previously delayed due to technical issues which have now been resolved.